dp3/dp3.github.io/_posts/2016-05-11-chocolatey.md

  choco new <project name>
 ```

-Edit the <project name>.nuspect file and the install, uninstall files under the tools directory
+Edit the <project name>.nuspect file, install, and uninstall files under the tools directory